avillalain/terraform-gcp-base-networking/README.md

 ## Collaboration

-Everyone is welcomed to collaborate and propose ideas.
-In fact I would love to hear from your input and recommendation.
+Everyone is welcome to collaborate and propose ideas.
+In fact I would love to hear from your input and recommendations.
 I'm fairly new to ruby and I would love your feedback!
+Also if you find anything funky with the documentation so far feel free to point it out, English is not my first language.